 - Enable Hardware AO: When checked, Ambient Occlusion is displayed according to the capabilities in the graphics hardware. - AO Strength: Controls the extent at which the space ambient occlusion effect is applied.

 Scene Style Options

-You can also specify various Style Options for your scene preview display, by entering your desired values in the appropriate fields.
+You can also specify various Style Options for your scene preview display, by entering your desired values in the appropriate fields in the Render Settings preview tab.
 These options include the following: